qiaoyafeng/cas/intl.en-US/Product pricing/New purchase upon expiration.md

 # New purchase upon expiration {#concept_bty_rfp_ydb .concept}

-The validity period of an Alibaba Cloud SSL certificate is one or two years, depending on the type of the certificate.
+The validity period of an Alibaba Cloud SSL certificate is one, two or three years, depending on the type of the certificate.
 Once your SSL certificate expires, you need to purchase a new one.

 ## Payment {#section_nsc_vfp_ydb .section}